Why are you afraid? ∙

 4 And endurance develops strength of character, and character strengthens our confident hope of salvation.

 5 And this hope will not lead to disappointment.
 For we know how dearly God loves us, because he has given us the Holy Spirit to fill our hearts with his love.

-As most adults reach middle age, there seems to be an almost inevitable loss of muscle strength, energy, and vigor.
-How do you reverse the trend and strengthen your muscles?
-Muscles were designed to grow stronger through use.
+When adults reach middle age, there seems to be an inevitable loss of muscle strength, energy, and vigor.
+How can the strong be reversed and muscles and strengthened?
+Muscles were designed to grow stronger when used.
 When muscles experience tension, the muscle cells will tear, repair themselves, and increase strength.
 In other words, if you don’t use them you lose them.

 To maintain strength, it is necessary to participate in regular strength training exercises.
 When strength training becomes a way of life, it becomes a source of enjoyment and empowerment.
-You become stronger and more upbeat.
-Major lifestyle changes are difficult but not impossible if you are determined to keep at it and overcome the obstacles that arise.
-One major key to potential success is simply believing in yourself.
+We become stronger and more upbeat.
+Major lifestyle changes are difficult but not impossible if we are determined to keep at it and overcome the obstacles that arise.
+One major key to potential success is simply believing in ourselves.

 1 Timothy 4:8 Physical training is good, but training for godliness is much better, promising benefits in this life and in the life to come.